 Your utility bills too can opt to be paid digitally.

 This, of course, is a no-brainer.
 Re-use paper and make sure to throw the paper away in dedicated recycle bins for it to be taken to recycling plants.
 Use a reusable travel mug for your daily morning coffee and for the coffee or tea you have at work.

 Americans use 23 billion paper cups yearly.
 It’s quite staggering how just coffee drives so much paper waste.
 For grocery shopping, use reusable bags instead of brown bags.
 Reusable bags are pretty big and can carry almost all of your groceries with ease.

-In the office, printing as seen as a means of convenience as printing a document will save time rather than sharing it another way.
+In the office, printing is seen as a means of convenience as printing a document will save time rather than sharing it another way.
 When in reality, you’ll actually end up spending thousands on paper and paper waste.
-Using something like Google Docs, an extremely convenient file sharing method will make it easier to communicate with one another.
+Using something like Google Docs, an extremely convenient file-sharing method will make it easier to communicate with one another.

 Only print documents that are extremely important, like a final submission or a big presentation.
 Even then you can use a projector for your big presentation!

 The planet is going through its resources at a faster rate than ever before.
-Doing whatever we can do help shouldn’t be considered little at all.
+Doing whatever we can to help shouldn’t be considered little at all.
 Every step you take helps in saving the planet for future generations.
-Saving paper, water, electricity and other resources will help preserve our earth for a brighter tomorrow!
+Saving paper, water, electricity, and other resources will help preserve our earth for a brighter tomorrow!